bwoodsend/pytest-ordered/README.rst

 rather than testing some other function which depends on the former, that test is your simplest and quickest possible reproducer of the bug.
-Additionally, since all tests before have passed, you know that any lower level functions the broken uses are unlikely to be the cause of the failure as their tests have already run.
+Additionally, since all tests before have passed, you know that any lower level functions the broken one uses are unlikely to be the cause of the failure as their tests have already ran.
 Unless you're in the habit of writing very long functions, this probably only leaves you with a few lines of previously untested code in which to search for the bug.
-Quite often, I find that I can diagnose and fix a failure without even looking at the traceback - just knowing which test pytest halted on is enough.
+Quite often, I find that I can diagnose and fix a failure without even looking at the error message – just knowing which test pytest halted on is enough.
 This knowing which lines of code to suspect is extremely valuable if you're diagnosing something remotely on CI/CD which you can't reproduce on a machine in front of you.

 After you've fixed the first failure with surprising ease, you can go back to running ``pytest -x`` until the whole suite passes.